-- This page will contain the list with all the 9 competencies, hyperlinked to the respective sub-pages - Under this main page (this page will be the "parent" page), you will create sub-pages for each of the 9 competencies (make sure that you number them in the order in which you want them!). - Each competency page will include: the introductory narrative, classroom and field evidences and their respective narratives.
+- This page will contain the list with all the 9 competencies, hyperlinked to the respective sub-pages - Under this main page (this page will be the "parent" page), you will create sub-pages for each of the 9 competencies (make sure that you number them in the order in which you want them!). - Each competency page will include: the introductory narrative, classroom and field evidences and their respective narratives for each practice behavior.